EgeSoysal/CSharp_BasicExamples/README.md

 * Structure a simple, practical C# project

 This project is a basic-level introduction to database-driven C# applications and is fully compatible with Visual Studio Community Edition or VS Code.

+📌 Student_Grade_Calculator ⭐ Newly Added
+---
+A simple console application project for calculating students' exam averages, overall grades, and letter grades.
+This project also handles extra credit points and prints a formatted grade report.

+This project includes:
+---
+* Storing student names and their exam/extra credit scores
+* Calculating exam average
+* Adding extra credit to compute overall grade
+* Assigning letter grades automatically
+* Displaying all results in a neat console table

+Great for:
+* Practicing arrays and loops (foreach)
+* Understanding conditional statements for letter grades
+* Learning basic console input/output and formatting
+* Beginner-level C# practice

 🎯 PURPOSE OF THIS REPOSITORY
 ---